Monday, June 20, 2022

 I shared my findings with Renée.
 She too had done some research and also felt the Old Orchard Beach Station was indeed the station in the TR photo with Congressman Allen.
 Renée then changed the description to what was now identified as the correct information on the file for the photo in the archives.

 President Theodore Roosevelt was touring New England states during the summer of 1902.
-Prior to his train entering Maine for two days, there was a stop in Dover, New Hampshire later in the morning of Tuesday, August 26, 1902.
+Before his train entering Maine for two days, there was a stop in Dover, New Hampshire later in the morning of Tuesday, August 26, 1902.
 Following the local activities in Dover, members of the Maine delegation would board the president's train to be with him as the train entered Maine traveling toward its first scheduled stop in Old Orchard Beach.
 Here is the accounting from August 29, 1902, Biddeford Weekly Journal, Friday Morning publication.

 Biddeford Weekly Journal, August 29, 1902